PoolPartyCannes/PoolParty/README.md

 ## Bounties 😎

-### ⛓️‍💥 LayerZero - Best Omnichain DeFi Primitive
+### ⛓️‍💥 Flow - Best Platform for Widespread Adoption
-We created this protocol to be cross chain, and support multiple different chains.
-It is fully powered as an OApp, making use of LayerZero's compose feature.
+We created this protocol hoping to reach the masses, and support multiple different EVMs.
+Building on flow lets us put killer apps in the hands of consumers.

 ### 🌴 Oasis Protocol - Build on Oasis Stack
 For all the protocol signing, as well as orchestrating the retrieval of solidity data from Walrus to create a diamond cut facet, we're making use of the Oasis ROFL TEE as an API endpoint.